danielscholl-osdu/indexer/provider/indexer-gc/docs/anthos/README.md

 | `STORAGE_HOST`                     | ex `https://storage.com`                                                  | Storage host                                                              | no         | output of infrastructure deployment |
 | `SCHEMA_BASE_HOST`                 | ex `https://schema.com`                                                   | Schema service host                                                       | no         | output of infrastructure deployment |

-These variables define service behavior, and are used to switch between `anthos` or `gcp` environments, their overriding and usage in mixed mode was not tested.
+These variables define service behavior, and are used to switch between `baremetal` or `gcp` environments, their overriding and usage in mixed mode was not tested.
 Usage of spring profiles is preferred.

 | name                     | value                  | description                                                                                                               | sensitive? | source |